China Moves Ahead as D.C. Politicians Engage in Budget Brinksmanship

 U.S. jobs have been moving overseas for more than two decades, but in recent years this has been less about trinkets than technology.

-A report to Congress in March by the U.S.-China Economic and Security Review Commission shows, between 2000 and 2008, an 800 percent surge in exports of communications technologies and a 454 percent rise in computer equipment to the United States.
+A report to Congress in March by the U.S.-China Economic and Security Review Commission shows, between 2000 and 2008, an 800% surge in exports of communications technologies and a 454% rise in computer equipment to the United States.
 By comparison, the fastest growing and now No. 1 U.S. export to China is “scrap and trash.”

 To this point, U.S. investment in R&D largely went unchallenged by other nations and was recognized by the National Science Foundation in a 2008 report as essential to our long-term economic outlook.

-Only about 12 percent of the federal budget is on the chopping block, so these billions in cuts would come mostly from programs that form the pillars of U.S. competitiveness — things like education, jobs creation, and, yes, research and development.
+Only about 12% of the federal budget is on the chopping block, so these billions in cuts would come mostly from programs that form the pillars of U.S. competitiveness — things like education, jobs creation, and, yes, research and development.

 Such investments are demanded if the United States is to remain a force in the global economy.
 That can’t happen — and won’t — so long as Republicans play politics in Washington while the Chinese get serious about building the next generation of jobs in their economy.